hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-03-24-fieldmonitor-sony-A7III-review.markdown

 There is one issue which also the developer of the FieldMonitor app is aware of.
 Pressing the MENU button on the A7III to select for example a Picture Profile disconnects the remote.

 So how am I going to use this app?
-I will buy a <a href="https://amzn.to/2uoGrdp" >hot shoe mount</a> for my camera to attach my iPhone with it.
+I will buy a <a rel="nofollow" href="https://amzn.to/2uoGrdp" >hot shoe mount</a> for my camera to attach my iPhone with it.

-The screen of the iPhone is quite a bit bigger than the screen on the <a href="https://amzn.to/2pBG6yY">Sony A7III</a> and it may be easier to manual focus with the lens.
+The screen of the iPhone is quite a bit bigger than the screen on the <a rel="nofollow" href="https://amzn.to/2pBG6yY">Sony A7III</a> and it may be easier to manual focus with the lens.

 Further, I am planning to use the iPhone as a field monitor so I can see myself when I record "selfie" videos.